Stwissel/vertx-sfdc-platformevents/docs/verticles/redis.md

     "instanceName": "redisDedup",
     "verticleName": "net.wissel.salesforce.vertx.dedup.RedisDedup",
     "serverURL": "some.address.local",
-    "sfdcUser": "User",
     "sfdcPassword": "pwd"
     }
     ]
 ```

-**Note**: You dont' want to specify username/password in the JSON file and rather have them pulled from the environment.
+**Note**: You dont' want to specify password in the JSON file and rather have them pulled from the environment.
-In this example the Verticle would try to read `redisDedup_sfdcUser` and `redisDedup_sfdcPassword` from the environment.
+In this example the Verticle would try to read `redisDedup_sfdcPassword` from the environment.

+**Note 2**: Make sure you have secured your Redis instance properly!!

 ## Operation